-5. To the extent that the Director derives his powers and responsibility from the Authority there is a right of appeal to the Authority against his decisions, which appeals must be addressed to the Chairman.
+5. To the extent that the Director derives that person's powers and responsibility from the Authority there is a right of appeal to the Authority against that person's decisions, which appeals must be addressed to the Chairperson.

 Exemption of charges in the case of construction